abcsFrederick/ASPEN/docs/outputs.md

 Each row represents a specific ROI, and the columns contain the read counts for each sample, allowing for differential accessibility analysis.

+!!! warning
-> DISCLAIMER: This folder hierarchy is specific to v1.0.6 and is subject to change with version.
+    DISCLAIMER: This folder hierarchy is specific to v1.0.6 and is subject to change with version.